Block withholding resilience: Block withholding attacks

 From these computations it follows: \begin{proposition} The profitability ratio of the "1+2" strategy is

 \end{proposition}

 This proves that the "1+2 strategy`` is more profitable than the honest strategy if and only if $\frac{q^2 \cdot (4 - q)}{1 + q + q^3} > q$. \ This happens only when

-Thus, if a miner has a more than $\sqrt{2} - 1 \approx 41, 4$\% of hashpower, then he has no incentive to follow the protocol.
-From this simple example we reach the conclusion: \begin{proposition} The rules of the Bitcoin protocol are not aligned with the self-interests of miners. \end{proposition} One can shown that the "1+2" strategy is the best possible when the miner's attack cycle ends after the discovery of three blocks.
+Thus, if a miner has a has a hashpower of more than $\sqrt{2} - 1 \approx 41, 4$\%, then he has no incentive to follow the protocol.
+From this simple example we reach the conclusion: \begin{proposition} The rules of the Bitcoin protocol are not aligned with the self-interests of miners. \end{proposition}

+\begin{note} The strategy can also be described with the help of the following finite Markov chain with only four states.